Distributed energy resources illustraltion

 Ownership and service delivery

 The Proponent will own the VPP software and act as the VPP operator.
-As the VPP operator, it would be responsible for controlling and coordinating an aggregation of end-customer owned assets including customers’ batteries, solar PV system and smart appliances (e.g. smart air-conditioners or pool pumps that can be remotely controlled).
+As the VPP operator, it would be responsible for controlling and coordinating an aggregation of end-customer owned assets including customers’ batteries, solar PV system and smart appliances (e.g. smart air-conditioners, hot water systems or pool pumps that can be remotely controlled).

-Customers will own the batteries, solar PV, smart appliances and other DER devices.
+Customers will own the batteries, solar PV, smart appliances and other CER devices.

 Before setting up its business model, the Proponent considered the multiple value streams available to a VPP including through the provision of: